-- 1. If the call came in on a trunk with DISA, check the Class of Service that is associated with the remote caller's COS password.
+- 1. If the call came in on a trunk with DISA, check the Class of Service that is associated with the COS password of the remote caller.
 If it is too restrictive, modify the remote package assigned to the COS password, or assign another COS password that is more suitable. - 2.
 If the call came in on a trunk without DISA, check the remote package that you assigned to the incoming trunk.

 Make sure that it gives the appropriate access to the remote caller.